Takata executive warns about ability to fix deadly air bag flaw

 The hearing by the U.S. Senate Commerce Committee exposed several blind spots of regulators and the auto industry about the scope and urgency of the air bags’ dangers.

-Around 16 million cars with Takata air bags have been recalled worldwide, with more than 10 million of those in the United States.
-But regulators and Takata - which supplies one in five air bags globally - have yet to pinpoint why the parts are at risk.
+About 16 million cars with Takata air bags have been recalled worldwide, with more than 10 million of those in the United States.
+But regulators and Takata, which supplies one in five air bags globally, have yet to pinpoint why the parts are at risk.

-David Friedman, deputy administrator of the U.S. National Highway Traffic Safety Administration, told the committee his agency is in touch with two other suppliers to determine if they are able to make replacement parts.
+David Friedman, deputy administrator of the U.S. National Highway Traffic Safety Administration (NHTSA), told the committee his agency is in touch with two other suppliers to determine whether they are able to make replacement parts.

-Friedman came under fire for NHTSA’s allowing automakers to send out notices of “safety campaigns” rather than formal recalls, leaving customers confused over the severity of the problem.

-The hearing held high stakes for Takata, which is facing a criminal probe into the scandal, more than 20 class actions and an NHTSA probe.
+The hearing held high stakes for Takata, which is facing a criminal probe into the scandal, more than 20 class action lawsuits and an NHTSA probe.

-When pressed by Republican Senator Dean Heller for Takata to take “full responsibility” for five deaths linked to the air bags, Shimizu consulted a colleague multiple times.

 ‘ROOT CAUSES’

-Shimizu said the company believes the “root causes” of the air bag inflator ruptures are a combination of the age of the inflator, persistent exposure to high humidity, and problems in production.
+Shimizu said Takata believes the “root causes” of the air bag inflator ruptures are a combination of the age of the inflator, persistent exposure to high humidity, and problems in production.

 The recalls so far have been focused on humid areas.
 That approach was questioned at a news conference before the hearing, when two U.S. senators linked the air bag defect to a 2003 death in Arizona, which is not considered a humid area.